Bayesian modelling and quantification of Raman spectroscopy

 \section{Results}

-We used the 32 peak locations predicted by \citet{Watanabe2005} as an informative prior, as described in Sect.~\ref{s:priors}.
-Posterior distributions for rhodamine and \textsf{TAMRA} are illustrated in Fig.~\ref{f:postTDDFT}.
-95\% highest posterior density (HPD) intervals for the parameters of the peaks are provided in the supplementary material, as well as the results for eosin and \textsf{FAM}.
-Our SMC algorithm was able to match all of the observed peaks in the experimental spectra of rhodamine.
-Using the same prior, we also obtained a reasonably good fit for \textsf{TAMRA}.
-Only two minor peaks, at 815 and 960 cm$^{-1}$, were noticeably missing from the estimated spectral signature.
+In this section, we use our SMC algorithm to analyse a dilution study of \textsf{TAMRA} that was originally published in \cite{Gracie2014}.
+Metallic nanoparticles have been used to enhance the Raman signal, a technique known as surface-enhanced Raman scattering (SERS) \citep{LeRu2009}.
+Specifically, we used citrate-reduced silver nanoparticles (Ag NP) with mean diameter of 78 nm.
+SERS spectra have been obtained for 21 different concentrations, from 0.13 to 24.7 nanomolar (nM).
+There are 5 repeats of 3 technical replicates at each concentration, giving a total sample size of 315 spectra.
+These spectra were obtained using a 100 mW laser at 532 nm excitation wavelength.
+The resolution of the spectrometer was 0.5 cm$^{-1}$, providing 3601 measurements between 200 and 2000 cm$^{-1}$.
+Previously, \cite{Gracie2014} used univariate calibration to estimate a LOD of 99.5 picomolar (pM) for the peak at 1650 cm$^{-1}$.
+The aim of our analysis is to estimate the LOD of all 32 peaks simultaneously, using a Bayesian MVC approach.

-Next, we used the IBIS algorithm \citep{Chopin2002} to fit our model to the dilution study.
-95\% HPD intervals for the regression coefficients $\beta_p$, the FWHM and the LOD of the 18 largest peaks are shown in Table~\ref{t:ibis_peaks}.
+95\% highest posterior density (HPD) intervals for the regression coefficients $\beta_p$, the FWHM and the LOD of the 18 largest peaks are shown in Table~\ref{t:ibis_peaks}.
 To verify the HPD intervals for the LOD, we can closely examine the spectra at the two lowest concentrations, 0.13 and 0.65 nM.
 The lower bounds for detectability of the peaks at 460 and 965 cm$^{-1}$ are greater than 0.13 nM, so we would not expect those peaks to be visible at that concentration.
 Conversely, the upper bounds for 7 of the peaks are lower than 0.13 nM, so we would expect all of those peaks to be clearly visible, as shown by Fig.~\ref{f:TAMRAconc013}.
 There is also an eighth peak at 1455 cm$^{-1}$ that has been underestimated by the model.
 The upper bounds for all of the peaks except at 460 cm$^{-1}$ are lower than 0.65 nM, so at least 17 out of 34 peaks should be visible at that concentration, as shown in Fig~\ref{f:TAMRAconc065}.
 Care must be taken when extrapolating beyond the range of the data, but we predict that overall the LOD for \textsf{TAMRA} is between 6 and 16 picomolar (pM).